krocon/angular-project-generator/README.md

  - Gherkin E2E test setup: chai, cucumber, jasmine, karma, protractor and predefined base steps (given, when, then)
  - Theme switcher for light and dark
  - Predefined npm scripts
+ - A complete starter template: example app structure tailored for scalability, with examples and boilerplate code for every common thing needed in enterprise projects, such as unit tests, routing & authentication.

 Coming soon:
  - Better description of used patterns